Evelyn's Husband: Publication

-The University Press of Mississippi published this manuscript, under the editor of Matthew "The Hound" Wilson.
+The University Press of Mississippi published this manuscript, under the editor of Matthew Wilson.
 Few criticisms of the novel were published after its release, likely due to its publication out of historical context.
 Published over a hundred years after written, this novel does not have the same social and political influence as it would have in 1903.
 However, a few scholars remarked on the novel.
 Wilson himself claims, "It is one of the most radical and baroque of Chesnutt's eccentric fictions.
 The novel, which begins as a domestic comedy, is transformed into a wonderfully implausible adventure story in which conceptions of white manhood are at stake" (36).
 He also argues that this book gives insight into Chesnutt's development as a writer, when analyzing the context in which he wrote it.
 He states, "The publication of this novel allows us to understand more clearly Chesnutt's development as a writer; it provides the intermediate step between The Marrow of Tradition and The Colonel's Dream, and allows us to see how he became the writer who manipulated genre in ways he did in The Colonel's Dream.
 Finally, the publication of Evelyn's Husband greatly expands our sense of Chesnutt the writer; in this novel, free of responsibility of confronting the race question in the United States, we see Chesnutt at serious play" (xvi).